NOAA-EMC/global-workflow/docs/source/init.rst

 What files should you pull for starting a new experiment with warm starts from production?
 ------------------------------------------------------------------------------------------

-That depends on what mode you want to run -- free-forecast or cycled.
-Whichever mode navigate to the top of your ``COMROT`` and pull the entirety of the tarball(s) listed below for your mode.
+That depends on what mode you want to run -- forecast-only or cycled.
+Whichever mode, navigate to the top of your ``COMROT`` and pull the entirety of the tarball(s) listed below for your mode.
 The files within the tarball are already in the ``$CDUMP.$PDY/$CYC`` folder format expected by the system.

-For free-forecast there are two tar balls to pull
+For forecast-only there are two tar balls to pull

    1. File #1 (for starting cycle SDATE)::
       /NCEPPROD/hpssprod/runhistory/rhYYYY/YYYYMM/YYYYMMDD/com_gfs_prod_gfs.YYYYMMDD_CC.gfs_restart.tar